woossi0/suite/docs/usermanual/source/webmaps/composer/styleview.rst

    * - Button
      - Description
+   * - :guilabel:`Fullscreen`
+     - Toggle fulscreen editing mode, where the **style** and **layer list** panels float above the **viewer**, which expands to the full screen size.
    * - :guilabel:`Layers`
      - Shows/hides the layers panel.
 Only valid when viewing a map.
    * - :guilabel:`Save`
      - Saves the current style
-   * - :guilabel:`Font`
+   * - :guilabel:`Undo`
-     - Changes the display font for the style.
-Options are system dependent. **Only affects how the style code is viewed, not the style itself.**
+     - Returns to a previous version of the style
-   * - :guilabel:`Size`
+   * - :guilabel:`Display`
-     - Change sthe size of the display font for the style.
-Options are :guilabel:`Small`, :guilabel:`Smaller`, :guilabel:`Normal`, :guilabel:`Larger`, and :guilabel:`Large`  **Only affects how the style code is viewed,  not the style itself.**
+     - Provides a list of options for changing how the map and style are displayed. **Only affects how the map and style are viewed in Composer, not the actual map or style.**
    * - :guilabel:`Color`
      - Allows a color to be chosen from a color picker and subsequently inserted into the style.
    * - :guilabel:`Icons`
      - Allows for icons (graphics) to be chosen and inserted into a style.
 Icons can be uploaded from this dialog as well.
 See the section on :ref:`webmaps.composer.styleview.icons`.
-   * - :guilabel:`Undo`
-     - Returns to a previous version of the style
    * - :guilabel:`Attributes`
      - Shows a list of the available attributes.
 Useful when creating :ref:`style filters <cartography.ysld.reference.filters>`.
+   * - :guilabel:`SLD`
+     - Shows the SLD equivalent of the saved YSLD style.

 Editing styles
 ~~~~~~~~~~~~~~